ComputationalRadiationPhysics/picongpu/docs/source/usage/tbg.rst

 Batch System Examples
 ^^^^^^^^^^^^^^^^^^^^^

-.. sectionauthor:: Axel Huebl, Richard Pausch
+.. sectionauthor:: Axel Huebl, Richard Pausch, Klaus Steiniger

+Linux workstation
+"""""""""""""""""

+PIConGPU can run on your laptop or workstation, even if there is no dedicated GPU available.
+In this case it will run on the CPU.

+In order to run PIConGPU on your machine, use ``bash`` as the submit command, i.e.
+``tbg -s bash -t etc/picongpu/bash/mpirun.tpl -c etc/picongpu/1.cfg $SCRATCH/picRuns/001``

 Slurm
 """""